"Griffiths really has developed his own style

 The live recording of the 2nd track of Rare View, Nocturne, was released as a single by Elkwood/SONY label through Native DSD.

 ANZCA Music Examinations sponsored Alan’s SOLD OUT 2019 Victoria Rare View premiere at Tempo Rubato.
 It featured Nicholas, Melbourne Opera Orchestra Concertmaster Ben Spiers and multi-award winning Australian cellist Gemma Kneale.
 This was the 4th premiere on a Stuart piano.
 The concert also featured Introspection repertoire chosen by ANZCA.

 Alan’s self-produced albums have received 5 glowing international reviews from some of the world’s top classical piano critics and he plans more albums.

-International opera star Paul Whelan will record Alan’s latest piece ‘Such a Fine, Sunny Day’, for ‘Land No More?’ at The Piano Centre for Arts in Christchurch New Zealand with Nicholas and NZ award winning pianist Anna Maksymova.
+International opera star Paul Whelan recorded Alan’s latest song-cycle ‘Such a Fine, Sunny Day’, for ‘Land No More?’ at The Piano Centre for Arts in Christchurch New Zealand with Nicholas and NZ award winning pianist Anna Maksymova.